 At Outwood Academy Brumby we have developed many intervention strategies over a number of years, all of which are designed to support each individual student to achieve their full potential.
 We aim to ‘narrow the gaps’ between different groups of students and fulfill one of our core aims “to raise standards for all students by sustaining and enhancing performance and to develop the whole child”.

 Careers education is embedded in our ‘Life’ programme and is delivered to all students.
 We have a Careers office based in the Academy which is run by our independent and impartial brokered company Careers Inc, who can support and advise students on all aspects of Careers guidance.
-We are also in the process of building our careers library located in the Impact Zone.
+We also have our careers library located in the Impact Zone.
 Within the Careers library students can also find out about Sixth form and College courses as well as other pathways including Apprenticeships, traineeships and vocational routes and be supported with applications and CVs.
 Students requiring support for choosing their options in Year 9 or after Year

 Our Inclusion Manager and Counsellor works with students.
 She is an extremely valuable resource and is greatly appreciated by the students.

-The Bridge facility is used to provide one to one support for vulnerable students and is also open on a morning for social time and a breakfast club.
+The Bridge facility is used to provide one to one support for vulnerable students and is also open in a morning for social time and a breakfast club.

 The Canteen also offers a free breakfast to all students who are in receipt of free school meals.

 We anticipate that we will continue to see changes to Pupil Premium in the future.

 The Academy has duplicated in Science the support which is given to English and Maths and will continue to maintain the high standards already established in these departments in supporting student achievement and attainment.

 Peer mentors are positive role models working closely with Year 7 and 8, supporting them with a variety of issues.
 They are trained to listen, provide non judgemental advice and support and support wherever possible.